KevinVanDerSchans/KevinVanDerSchans/readme.md

 <div align="center">

-     💻 Strong background in React, TypeScript, Redux, Tailwind, React Native and Testing
+     💻 Strong background in Next.js, React, React Native and TypeScript

-     🌟 Clean code advocate, with special attention to aesthetics, maintainability and scalability
+     🌟 Clean code advocate with special attention to maintainability and scalability

      🧠 Kaizen methodology: learning every day to be better than yesterday